vanshaj18/vanshaj18/README.md

-<h3 align="center">Hi there, I'm @vanshaj18 (Vanshaj) 👋</h3>
+<h3 align="center">Hi there, I'm @arithmic-vanshaj (Vanshaj) 👋</h3>

 ---

-🔬 **Present - Junior Research Scientist** at Arithmic Labs
+🔬 **Junior Research Scientist** at Arithmic Labs
-🧠 Focused on building at the intersection of AI, cryptography, and blockchain infrastructure.
+🧠 Focused on building at the intersection of AI, cryptography, and blockchain infrastructure
-🧪 From ZK proof systems to LLM agentic flows, I explore research-heavy tools and translate them into usable systems.
+🧪 From ZK proof systems to LLM agentic flows, I explore research-heavy tools and translate them into usable systems

 ---